 In spring 2020, Jacqueline Saphra’s second book with Hercules Editions, Veritas: Poems after Artemisia, was published, and in July 2020 out new series of essays by poets, Hercules Papers, was inaugurated with The Wandering Mountains by poet and critic David Wheatley.

-Our new poetry chapbook is The Nine Mothers of Heimdallr by Miriam Nash, published in October 2020.
+Our latest poetry chapbook, The Nine Mothers of Heimdallr by Miriam Nash, was published in October 2020.